Dorset Senior Cup

 The Dorset Senior Cup is a knockout cup competition involving association football teams from the county of Dorset, England, affiliated with the Dorset County Football Association.
-The current holders of the Dorset Senior Cup are Poole Town who beat Hamworthy United 2–1 after extra time in the final on 1 March 2022 at the County Ground, Hamworthy.
+The current holders of the Dorset Senior Cup are Weymouth who beat Hamworthy Recreation 2-1 in the final on 25 March 2025 at the County Ground in Hamworthy.

-The competition is open to all affiliated clubs at step 7 and above of the national league system.
+The competition, founded initially in 1887 and in its current format in 1981, is open to all affiliated clubs at step 7 and above of the national league system.
 They must also have floodlights at their home grounds.
 The county FA headquarters is located at the County Ground in Hamworthy near Poole.

+Teams

+A total of 12 teams competed for the 2023–24 season.